tildearrow/furnace/doc/2-interface/settings.md

   - **Color scheme type:**
     - **Dark**
     - **Light**
-  - **Frame shading**: applies a gradient effect to buttons and input boxes.
+  - **Frame shading**: apply a gradient effect to buttons and input boxes.
 - several more categories...